2023 Most Popular Writing Studies Bachelor's Degree Schools

 Writing majors at MSU Denver take out an average of $26,048 in student loans while working on their Bachelor's Degree.

 University of Arizona did quite well in this year’s ranking of the most popular places for writing studies students to get a bachelor’s degree.
 It came in at #15 on the list.
-Located in the large city of Tucson, University of Arizona is a public school with a very large student population.
+Located in the city of Tucson, University of Arizona is a public college with a very large student population.

 Of the 69 students majoring in writing at University of Arizona, 29% are male and 71% are female.